GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 1. `$ ./test_client.sh`
 2. go to `http://localhost:9010` in browser
-3. download Altme Wallet (and set up new wallet)
+3. download Altme Wallet and set up the (new) wallet
-4. follow the login flow and present your Account Ownership VC generated on Altme startup
+4. to make sure you have a credential for testing, click on the "Discover" tab at the bottom and get a "Proof of email" credential
+5. in your browser, click on "Authorize" and scan the QR code with Altme wallet
+6. the wallet will prompt you with a list of possible credentials to present, from which you choose one and confirm
+7. the wallet will show a success message
+8. within seconds, the browser should redirect
-5. end up at `http://localhost:9010/callback` with metadata about the login being displayed
+9. end up at `http://localhost:9010/callback` with metadata about the login being displayed

+> [!TIP]
+> If you want to understand what the wallet is doing in the exchange, go to settings and toggle on "Developer Mode".
+After scanning a QR code, the wallet will now give you the option to see or save the interaction data.
+If you just want to continue the sign-in, tap "skip".

 ## Running for Development